Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Shadowing a practicing physician is a privilege.
 Those students who do shadow should not abuse this privilege or their physician preceptor’s time.

 • Shadowing should not be prioritized over curriculum requirements, wellness, or health.
-KHSC-KansasCOM recommends that students guard against hampering their wellness by excessive shadowing, particularly during curricular breaks and holidays.
+KHSU-KansasCOM recommends that students guard against hampering their wellness by excessive shadowing, particularly during curricular breaks and holidays.

 Procedures for shadowing experiences include the following:

-• Students are only permitted to shadow if in good academic standing and in full compliance with all health and safety requirements required by the KHSC-KansasCOM.
+• Students are only permitted to shadow if in good academic standing and in full compliance with all health and safety requirements required by the KHSU-KansasCOM.

 • All shadowing opportunities and locations must be approved through the Office of Student Affairs and the Clinical Education Department.